Chaoyi-Lu/ZINB_SBM/Simulation_Study_Application.md

 par(mfrow=c(1,1),mai = c(1.02, 0.82, 0.82, 0.42),mgp=c(3,1,0))
 ```

-The comparison of the Poisson distribution with summarized or reference parameters and the Negative-Binomial distribution with summarized parameters shown in Figure $9$ can be recovered by:
+The comparison of the Poisson distribution with summarized or reference parameters for ZIP-SBM and the Negative-Binomial distribution with summarized parameters for ZINB-SBM shown in Figure $9$ can be recovered by:

 ``` r
 par(mfrow=c(3,3),mai = c(0.2, 0.2, 0.2, 0.1),mgp=c(0.75,0.25,0))